Carnegie Hall: 1920s to 1940s

 Carnegie Hall officials renovated the building in 1920, replacing its porte-cochère, overhauling the Philharmonic Society's office, and removing staircases for about $70,000.
 By late 1924, the Carnegie Foundation was considering selling the hall to a private developer because of increasing financial deficits, which amounted to $15,000 a year.
 At the time, the site was valued at $2.5 million, and another performance venue in midtown, Aeolian Hall, had been sold for redevelopment.
 In February 1925, Carnegie's widow sold the hall to a real estate developer, Robert E. Simon.
 The sale agreement included a clause requiring that either Carnegie Hall would continue to operate as a performance venue for at least the next five years, or another performance venue would be erected on the site.
 Simon said the hall would continue to operate for as long as it was profitable, and he wished to restore the basement recital hall as well.

 Under Simon's ownership, a new organ was installed in Carnegie Hall and dedicated in December 1929.
-Robert Simon died in 1935.
-Murray Weisman succeeded Simon as president of Carnegie Hall's board of directors, while the late owner's son Robert E. Simon Jr. became the vice president.
+An art gallery was installed at street level in 1932.
+After Robert Simon died in 1935, Murray Weisman succeeded Simon as president of Carnegie Hall's board of directors, while the late owner's son Robert E. Simon Jr. became the vice president.
 A bust of the senior Simon was installed in the lobby in 1936.

 The main hall was modified around 1946 during filming for the movie Carnegie Hall.
 A hole was made in the stage's ceiling to allow the installation of ventilation and lights for the film.
 Canvas panels and curtains were placed over the hole, but the acoustics in the front rows became noticeably different.
 In 1947, Robert E. Simon Jr. renovated the hall to designs by Kahn and Jacobs.